Virtual Motherhood Therapy for Georgia & South Carolina

 We’re here to walk alongside you, so you don’t have to navigate this chapter alone.

-Mère offers virtual motherhood therapy-trying to conceive, pregnancy, postpartum, or simply in the midst of motherhood.
-Becca Hamilton LPC, PMH-C is specially trained to care for women in motherhood & holds the perinatal mental health certification by Postpartum Support International .
+Mère offers virtual therapy focused on motherhood chapters—from trying to conceive, pregnancy, postpartum, or simply being in the midst of motherhood.
+Becca Hamilton LPC, PMH-C is specially trained to care for women in motherhood & holds the Perinatal Mental Health certification (PMH-C) from Postpartum Support International .
+The Perinatal Mental Health certification not only prepares therapists to care for women in the perinatal period, but prepares therapists in the art of mothering a mother through all chapters of a maternal journey.

 We do not accept insurance but offer Mentaya, a service that utilizes your Out Of Network benefits to reimburse you for services utilized.